alco-company/mortimer-bellis/WORKLOG.md

 * allow argument on stage and prod scripts to backup databases
 * bug on user/profile
 * The kiosk provides visual confirmation (e.g., a success message) after a successful sign-in or sign-out.
+* allow invoice_items with a_one_off item to be added to invoices - with defaultAccountNumber
+* handle time_material_state on time_materials
+* handle project_states on projects

 ### 07/11/2024